HomeAncient History

 venus of willendorf front

 The object commonly known as the Venus of Willendorf is a small (11.1 cm high) stone sculpture of a corpulent nude woman.
 Carved in the round — it is fully three-dimensional — created from a type of limestone called oolite, the figure has a distinctive shape, with massive breasts, stomach, and buttocks.
-It has tapering legs, with large thighs but no feet, skinny arms draped over the breasts, slight indications of hands, and a rounded head with the impression of curly hair or a hat all the way around.
-The Venus of Willendorf has no face, however her genitals are depicted in more detail than anything else.
-She originally had reddish ochre paint that is now mostly lost.
+It has tapering legs, with large thighs but no feet, skinny arms draped over the large breasts, slight indications of hands, and a rounded head with the impression of curly hair or a hat all the way around.
+The Venus of Willendorf has no face.
+However, her genitals are depicted in more detail than anything else.
+She originally had red ochre paint, which is now mostly lost.

 Because the stone is naturally much older than the carving itself, the Venus of Willendorf has been difficult to date.
-After several revisions that made it older every time, the currently-accepted estimate is 25,000-30,000 years before present, putting it in what archaeologists have termed the Gravettian period (around 29,000-22,000 years ago), within the last Ice Age.
+After several revisions that made it older every time, the currently accepted estimate is 25,000-30,000 years before present, putting it in what archaeologists have termed the Gravettian period (around 29,000-22,000 years ago), within the last Ice Age Europe experienced.
 This makes it among the oldest three-dimensional representations of the human form that have yet been discovered.

 Venus Figurines